GiooiG/py3x509/README.rst

 TODO
 ====

-* Cleanup: This module has it's own pyasn1 models.
+* Cleanup: This module has its own pyasn1 models.
 Look if we can reuse the pyasn1_modules.rfc2459 X509 cert model.

 * Cleanup: Currently, the signature verifier does not work.